dragonflyoss/d7y.io/docs/reference/commands/client/dfcache.md

 #### Importing large file

-The default ID is calculated based on the file's CRC32.
+The default ID is calculated based on the file's SHA256.
 For large files, this process may take longer.
 You can specify `--content-for-calculating-task-id` to define the file's uniqueness.
+For example,
-Using CRC32 to compute a file's unique ID significantly reduces computation time.
-For example, `--content-for-calculating-task-id` can be set to the filename, provided it ensures uniqueness.
+`--content-for-calculating-task-id` can be set to the filename, provided it ensures uniqueness.

 ```shell